-the network pipe segment (link) having the shortest travel time for the simulation.
+EPANET uses the Lagrangian time-driven simulation method for water-quality routing in a network discussed in (Rossman and Boulos, 1996).
+In general, the method may not always provide exact results.
+In particular, if the waterquality time step is too long, concentration errors can occur; time steps should be less than the time required for a water parcel to move through the network pipe segment (link) having the shortest travel time for the simulation.
 In principle, errors can be avoided if a sufficiently short time step is used.
 However, such time steps may not be practical or feasible from a computational perspective.
-For example, pumps and values have zero length in EPANET.
+For example, pumps and valves have zero length in EPANET.
 Also, EPANET allows a minimum time step of only 1 s, which in some cases may not be sufficiently short.
 Finally, water parcels can move through only one link in a water-quality time step.
-The approach used in EPANET can be computationally challenging because of the possibility of a large number of links in a network and the need to use a short time step to minimize concentration errors.
+Although relevant improvements, for example the use of parallel processing and graphics processing units (Wu, 2014), can be expected, the approach currently used in EPANET can be, and will likely remain, computationally challenging because of the possibility of a large number of links in a network and the need to use a short time step to minimize concentration errors.

 The algorithm used in EPANET to route water quality through a network can result in situations in which constituent mass is gained or lost.
 These imbalances can occur because of the manner in which water volume and constituent mass are accumulated at nodes and the manner in which volume and concentration are determined for subsequent releases to downstream links.
 Constituent mass can be generated during the accumulation step and lost during the release step at locations for which the volume of water being moved during a water-quality time step exceeds the volume of the link in which the water is being moved.
 When there is a spatial gradient in constituent concentration at such locations, the mass generated during the accumulation step and lost during the release step will not be the same and a net generation or loss of constituent mass can occur.
-A detailed example is provided in Appendix B illustrating how the time-driven algorithm used in EPANET can fail to conserve constituent mass in such situations.
+A detailed example is provided in Appendix B illustrating how the timedriven algorithm used in EPANET can fail to conserve constituent mass in such situations.

 Restricting the movement of water parcels to only one link per water-quality time step means that, when longer time steps are used, a longer time is required for a parcel to reach a particular downstream location.
 For example, the arrival time of a contaminant pulse at some location following an upstream injection will be delayed if a longer time step is used.
-This results in concentration errors even if the shape of the pulse in unaffected.
+This results in concentration errors even if the shape of the pulse is unaffected.
 If delays are sufficiently long, the potential exists for changes in hydraulic conditions, which could also affect concentrations.
 Errors in concentrations due to the effects associated with allowing water parcels to move through only one link per water-quality time step can occur even if mass is conserved.